-The inner workings of an airport is a complex ecosystem, but the result is a huge financial impact for the surrounding area and the state.
-The impact of an airport extends far and wide, providing significant job opportunities, attracting additional business opportunities and offering convenient travel options, allowing for population growth.
+The inner workings of an airport are a complex ecosystem, but the result is a huge financial impact for the surrounding area and the state.
+The impact of an airport extends far and wide, providing significant job opportunities, attracting additional business opportunities, and offering convenient travel options, allowing for population growth.
 All things that help a community and state continue to grow and thrive!

 Although 79% of domestic trips are taken for leisure purposes, that doesn’t mean they’re all fun and games.
 Even booking your flight can be overwhelming — particularly if you aren’t sure whether you’re getting a good deal on air travel.
 Should you book now and risk paying too much, or wait a little while longer and potentially miss out on the ideal flight?
 This handy guide will give you a better idea of some general rules to follow.

 There are differing opinions as to what day you should buy your tickets and which days of the week are best for travel.
 Because computers use complicated algorithms to determine air travel prices, it’s hard to say precisely which days have the lowest fares.
 Flash sales, though, are determined by actual human beings — and these often occur mid-week.
 Tuesdays, Wednesdays, and Thursdays are typically thought to be days that offer the least expensive tickets.

 That said, the difference won’t be that much.
 On average, you might save $10 when flying domestically.
 The days of your trip’s departure and return will probably matter even more than the day on which you book your tickets.
 Avoiding the most crowded travel days (Friday and Sunday) will save you a bit, for example.